3lp4tr0n/BeaconHunter/README.md

 # BeaconHunter

 Behaviour based monitoring and hunting tool built in C# tool leveraging ETW tracing.
+Blue teamers can use this tool to detect and respond to potential beacons.
+Red teamers can use this tool to help improve their opsec and discover new processes that behave like beacons.

 ![alt text](https://github.com/3lp4tr0n/BeaconHunter/blob/main/screenshots/beacon_network_score.PNG)